 Eligibility for Expunctions and Nondisclosure Orders in Texas

-- You were arrested but never charged.
+- You were arrested but never formally charged or indicted.

-- You completed a pretrial diversion program or deferred adjudication.
+- You completed a pretrial diversion program

 - You were convicted but later pardoned.